20% off €35

-Although we eat food, our digestive system doesn’t absorb food – it absorbs nutrients.
-So our food has to broken down into amino acids from proteins, fatty acids from various fats, and simple sugars from carbohydrates, as well as vitamins, minerals and other essential nutrients.
+So, our food has to be broken down into amino acids from proteins, fatty acids from various fats, and simple sugars from carbohydrates, as well as vitamins, minerals and other essential nutrients.

 Let’s take a close look at your digestion, from start to finish – quite literally.